kieranjwhite/calendar_mirror/README.md

 ### Configuration Partition ###

-Calendar Mirror is designed to run on a system where all partitions have been mounted read-only by default.
+Calendar Mirror is designed to run on a system where the root partition has been mounted read-only.
 Application configuration is saved on a dedicated ext4 partition.
 Normally this partition is also mounted read-only, but when a change needs to be saved it is temporarily remounted in read-write mode.
 The application displays a